mikelikesbikes/jquery_tablesorter_live/README.markdown

 ## Caveats

 * Only supports text based input, radio/checkboxes, and text based selects.
 Support for most other types/combinations of form elements is coming.
-* Parsers do not auto detect, so you have to wire them by hand.
-Again, support for automatic detection is coming.
 * On large tables the cache is entirely rebuilt every time an input element fires a change event.
 I plan to optimize this at some point, perhaps by triggering the update/appendCache events just before sorting occurs.
 Feel free to fork this repo if you need that functionality.

 ## Contact